Licensed Professional Counselor

 What are your top specialties?

-I love working with BIPOC and/or marginalized groups, as well as folks struggling with substance use, anxiety/depression, women's health (postpartum, chronic pain), self-esteem, life transitions, trauma, boundaries, ADHD, & communication.
+I love working with folks struggling with substance use, anxiety/depression, women's health (postpartum, chronic pain), self-esteem, life transitions, trauma, boundaries, ADHD and communication.
 As a doula, I am passionate about supporting pregnant and new mothers.
-I also enjoy working with formerly incarcerated people, as well as seniors.
+I also enjoy working with BIPOC and/or marginalized groups, including formerly incarcerated people, as well as seniors.

 What insurance do you accept?